 - Are internal audits conducted?
 Any HIPAA-compliant vendor should conduct regular audits to make sure staff members are following rules and regulations.
 Staff members who fall short should be retrained, reprimanded or terminated.

-- Is the company ISO certified?
+- Is the company certified as compliant with ISO standards?
 ISO created a variety of universally recognized standards that ensure vendors meet certain quality and operational standards.
-Pay particular attention to whether the company is ISO certified for information security management.
+Pay particular attention to whether the company is certified for ISO 27001:2013 standards for information security management.

 - How are employees and subcontractors screened?
 What qualifications are required?
 Must they have prior experience with medical translations?
 Have they previously worked under HIPAA regulations?
 Are they required to sign Non-Disclosure Agreements (NDAs) before translating sensitive data?